Classification of Engineering Materials | Metals, Non-Metals & Metalloids

 engineering materials- metals

 Every material has its own distinguished properties like strength, hardness, elasticity, melting point, boiling point, etc. Knowledge of these properties is applied to select a proper material for any Engineering work.
-If a single material is not able to provide the required outcome then a mixture of two or more than two such materials is taken into account to get the desired results.
+If a single material is not able to provide the required outcome then a mixture of two or more materials is taken into account to get the desired results.

-An example of engineering material is steel which is used in many applications like in the construction of a building, railway tracks, and even high-voltage transmission lines.
+An example of engineering material is steel which is used in many applications like in the construction of a building, railway tracks, and high-voltage transmission lines.
 Copper is one of the most important engineering materials that is used in the manufacturing of electrical machines and household appliances.
 The selection of a particular material for a particular purpose depends on its various properties, availability, and cost.

 Classification of Engineering Materials